etsucs-scott/project-2-piercesh1/README.md

 ##Run Instructions Run the game with: dotnet run

 ##Runtime all you need to do is press the run button and watch as the players try to win the fight.
-There are 3 players set in the code and who ever loses all there cards loses the game.
+The user will choose how many players there can be in a game.
+If a player ends up in a tie it will be time for war and will have to see which one will get the cards to end the war.
+The game should end when only one player stand or if the round max has been reached

 ##Win Condition the player who has the highest card wins the round and will gain the cards in the pot.
+They must be the last one in the game to win before the round cap has been reached.

 ##Lose condition The player who has 0 cards will lose the game and it will be over or if the rounds reach 10000, then the game will end in a tie.